alextrevisan/psxdev-code-plugin/README.md

-# PlayStation 1 Development Extension for VSCode/Windsurf
+# PlayStation 1 Development Extension for VSCode

 This extension provides tools for developing games and applications for PlayStation 1, including: